royn5618/royn5618/README.md

 💬 Ask me about Python, Data Analysis, Data Science, Coding, Ireland, Study Abroad, Natural Language Processing, Women in AI, Data Science Portfolio</br>
 📫 How to reach me: <a>nabanita@womeninai.co</a></br>
 🔭 I’m currently working on Deep Learning for Text Generation</br>
+👯 If you are looking for collaborations for Data Science projects - check out [WaiPRACTICE](https://women-in-ai-ireland.github.io/WAIPracticeInfoPage/)